DanielleInkster/CV/README.md

 [Hobbies ](#hobbies) |
 [More](#more)

 My greatest drives have always been creativity and community.
-Initially, I followed these interests through social services doing family unification work then as a counsellor in severe behavior schools.
+Initially, I followed these interests through social services doing family unification work, then as a counsellor in severe behavior schools.
 As my focus shifted, I completed a degree education, working as a primary school teacher in east London for five years and most recently as an online ESL teacher travelling the world for two more.

 Since September 2019, I have been studying at Makers Academy, a developer bootcamp, where I have been learning fundamentals of software development through creating.
 My experience at Makers Academy has instilled in me the importance of best coding practices, and this is my biggest priority in looking for a junior developer role.
 I'd love to work in a supportive environment where those practices are followed.